reinacjr/capstone/README.md

 # Introduction

-This github repository is for storing datasets and code related to Project TROT
+This github repository is for storing datasets and code related to Project TROT for group 11.

 ## Data Dictionary for CRM Database